BA|Undergraduate

 88% of graduates in Irish are in employment or further study within 6 months of graduation.
 Starting salaries may be in the region of £21,800.

-Former graduates in Irish have gone on to work as teachers, translators, language officers, and researchers.
+Former graduates have gone on to work as teachers, translators, language officers, and researchers.
 Many have taken up employment in the media as presenters and producers.
 Graduates may also enter careers in business, management consultancy and software development.

 Queen’s has strong links with a number of employers including the Department for Communities, the BBC, Irish Language Broadcast Fund and other media companies, and employers are routinely invited to address the Irish students.
 Many of our students work in primary and secondary schools as classroom assistants and language assistants while studying for their degree.
 Other opportunities to gain employment experience are provided by media companies located in the area and theatre and community groups in Belfast.